rbelair/home-plant-monitoring/README.md

 Hit Enter.
 ```
 10. Copy the 8 digit code displayed in the console.
 If hitting 'Enter' fails to open a browser, copy and paste the link from your terminal into a web browser on your development machine (not the raspberry Pi), and enter the 8 digit code, and click Authenticate.
-11. Verify GH access is correct by pulling the home-farm-monitoring repo:
+11. Verify GH access is correct by pulling the home-plant-monitoring repo:
 ```
-gh repo clone rbelair/home-farm-monitoring
+gh repo clone rbelair/home-plant-monitoring

-Cloning into 'home-farm-monitoring'...
+Cloning into 'home-plant-monitoring'...
 The authenticity of host 'github.com (140.82.112.4)' can't be established.
 ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.
 This key is not known by any other names.